 Dual Credit Teacher Requirements

-Beginning in September 2023, high school educators teaching dual credit will be required to have a master’s degree in the content area they teach, or a master’s degree in another area plus 18 graduate credit hours in the content area they teach.
+High school educators teaching dual credit will be required to have a master’s degree in the content area they teach, or a master’s degree in another area plus 18 graduate credit hours in the content area they teach.
 These requirements are set by the Higher Learning Commission (HLC), the accrediting body for degree-granting institutions in Indiana.

 Teach Dual Credit Indiana provides up to 18 hours of free graduate-level courses to help teachers meet the new credentialing requirements.

-Why Teach Dual Credit
+Why Teach Dual Credit Courses

 Dual credit courses allow students to earn college credit and high school credit at the same time, making the transition to college easier and more affordable for students as they earn college credits while in high school.
 Students who take dual credit courses in high school outperform those who don’t have any pre-college credit, and are more likely to: